Gravois Mills, Missouri

-Gravois Mills is a town in Morgan County, Missouri, United States.
+Gravois Mills (/ˈɡrævɔɪ/ GRAV-oy) is a town in Morgan County, Missouri, United States.
 The population was 129 at the 2020 census.

 History

 Gravois Mills was laid out in 1884 and named for a nearby gristmill on Gravois Creek.
 A post office called Gravois Mills has been in operation since 1860.

 Old St. Patrick's Church was listed on the National Register of Historic Places in 1979.

 Geography

 Gravois Mills is located in southern Morgan County on the upper end of the Gravois Creek arm of the Lake of the Ozarks.
 Missouri Route 5 passes through the town, leading north 9 mi to Versailles, the Morgan county seat, and south 12 mi to Sunrise Beach.

 According to the U.S. Census Bureau, Gravois Mills has a total area of 0.82 sqmi, of which 0.74 sqmi are land and 0.08 sqmi, or 9.73%, are water.
 The village sits on the southwest side of the Gravois Creek arm of the Lake of the Ozarks, 10 mi upstream from (northwest of) the arm's confluence with the Osage River.